ushtipak/over-logging/_posts/2017-06-28-static-website-on-s3-and-away-from-wordpress.md

 # Up and away

-We're using _quickstart-website_ bootstrap from AWS in order to speed up content upload, but we're not relying on CloudFront or Route 53 which go alond with.
+We're using _quickstart-website_ bootstrap from AWS in order to speed up content upload, but we're not relying on _CloudFront_ or _Route 53_ which go alond with.
 Latter is related to DNS setup, while most rely on their domain provider, and the CF part is about enabling HTTPS over S3 and distributing content geographically.
-In case of our office share business, neither was needed, but if you require any of above mentioned, simply point you domain to retrieved URL from CloudFront and enjoy
+In case of our office share business, neither was needed, but if you require any of above, use URL from _CloudFront_ as your domain's CNAME and enjoy

 We'll be creating a separate user for hosting as a good practice to distinguish projects, users and permissions.
-Uploading website content will be next, followed up with disabling automatically created CloudFront distribution(s).
+Uploading website content will be next, followed up with disabling automatically created _CloudFront_ distribution(s).
 Bucket replication with permissions, policies, and _Static website hosting_ setup follows and last step is simply pointing your domain to S3 bucket via a CNAME and happily reloading